Andréa Sardinha Taschetto: Publications

 Taschetto has also been cited in the Brazilian Journal of Oceanography.

 Media

 Taschetto has commented on the impact of La Nina and impacts on Australian weather systems, in various media, including The Conversation, and The New Daily.
 The media has also covered her work on the Atlantic Ocean. including Seven news.
-She has contributed various articles to The Conversation, on the Indian Ocean Diopole, Atlantic Ocean currents, and the 2015 El Nino and it's impact on Australian weather.
+She has contributed various articles to The Conversation, on the Indian Ocean Diopole, Atlantic Ocean currents, and the 2015 El Nino and its impact on Australian weather.
 She was interviewed for her work on unseasonably cold and wetter summers, on 2NM.